-‘The Heart asks Pleasure – first’ by Emily Dickinson is a short two stanza poem that is divided into sets of four lines, known as quatrains.
-These quatrains follow an imperfect rhyme scheme that doesn’t conform a specific pattern.
+‘The Heart asks Pleasure – first’ is a short two-stanza piece that is divided into sets of four lines, known as quatrains.
+These quatrains follow an imperfect rhyme scheme that doesn’t conform to a specific pattern.

 Dickinson’s Dashes and Capitalization

 Scholars are divided over what this intermittent punctuation could mean.
 But in this case, the dashes are easily read as moments in which the speaker was overwhelmed or thinking hard before proceeding.
 The pauses represent a desire to create drama and tension in the text.
 It is also a way for the reader, speaker, and even Dickinson herself, to gather thoughts together before moving on to the next line.

 One should also consider the use of capitalization in these lines.
 This is another technique that Dickinson is known for, and which causes confusion among students and scholars alike.
 There is no single definitive reason why Dickinson capitalized on the words she did.
 Often, the words she chose were the most prominent of the lines, the ones that were the most evocative and meaningful.
 This appears to be the case in ‘The Heart asks Pleasure – first’ as well.

 Another technique that Dickinson makes use of is anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 For example, the phrase “And then” begins four of the eight lines and another three begin with “The”.

 Additionally, due in part to the dashes, enjambment plays an important role in the poem.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.